Vintharas/js13k-spaceshooter/README.md

         - victory condition conquest
     - 3 victory conditions
       - way to store game data
-- message queue to display in game messages
 - support for multiple weapons
 - planets orbiting around sun
   - add gradient using the sun in the center as source of illumination